WaltonMcD/Ansible/README.md

 - This command will ping the targeted host(s) and either return a success or failure based upon reachability.

 `ansible <HOST> -b -m yum -a "name=httpd state=latest"`
 - This command will use the yum module to install the apache httpd software on the targeted host(s).
-Forewarning Ansible will not assume root privileges unless specified to do so which is why I have applied the -b flag.
+- Forewarning Ansible will not assume root privileges unless specified to do so which is why I have applied the -b flag.

+`ansible <HOST> -b -m service -a "name=httpd state=started"`
+- This will change the state of httpd and should start the daemon on the specified host(s).
+- The service module is designed to operate with daemons in general.

+### Playbooks:
+Playbooks run using the `ansible-playbook` command.
+If you compare Ansible commands to bash commands playbooks are synonymous with bash scripts.

+Play books are written in YAML, They contain different elements called plays, plays contain list of hosts and at minimum one task.
+Each task has a name and module.

+To run a specific playbook this is the command you will use if using the default inventory file.

+`ansible-playbook <YAML FILE>`

+To run a playbook with a provided inventory file you will do so using the -i flag.

+`ansible-playbook -i <INVENTORY FILE> <YAML FILE>`